 The Pantheon of the Great Gods at Samothrace consists of numerous chthonic deities, meaning those having to do with the underworld.
 Incredibly, this even predated the arrival of Greek colonists on the island in the 7th century BC.

-Earth Mother deity central at Samothrace
+Earth Mother deity central in Samothrace

-The Earth Mother, or Great Mother, a goddess often depicted on Samothracian coinage as a seated woman, with a lion at her side, was the central deity at the sanctuary.
+The Earth Mother, or Great Mother, a goddess often depicted on Samothracian coinage as a seated woman with a lion at her side, was the central deity at the sanctuary.
 Fortunately, her secret name, Axiéros, is known to us today.
 The Greeks associated her with the goddess of fertility, Demeter.

 Hecate, under the name of Zerynthia, and Aphrodite-Zerynthia, two important nature goddesses, are equally venerated at Samothrace, although their cult was distanced from that of the Great Mother and more closely identified with deities more familiar to the Greeks, according to historians.